-No corporate or capital gains taxes are levied on companies in The Bahamas.
+There are no corporate or capital gains taxes levied on companies in The Bahamas.
 Accordingly, no provision for such taxes is reflected in these financial statements.
 Value-added tax (VAT) incurred is recorded as an expense in the statement of comprehensive income under general and administrative expenses as these are not claimable against exempt income.